 The fort walk

 The Fort is now privately owned, and does have its own artesian well for water supply in case of future siege or if it is cut off by storms.
-At one of the lowest tides of the year, usually in August, there is often a mass unofficial walk from St Helens beach to the Fort and back along the exposed causeway, followed by beach barbecues.
+At one of the lowest tides of the year, usually in August, there is often a mass unofficial walk from St Helens beach to the Fort and back along the exposed causeway.